 In the village of Fyvie in Aberdeenshire, this Scottish gem dates back to the 13th century, with some people attesting that the castle was built in 1211 by William the Lion.

-Inside the castle’s five towers is one of the National Trust for Scotland’s best art collections.
+One of the National Trust for Scotland’s best art collections is inside the castle’s five towers.

 Impressive, shiny armour line the corridors and large tapestries drape the walls.